Simon Townshend: Career

-In the fall of 2009, he embarked on a tour of the US with Roger Daltrey and the No Plan B band.
+In the autumn of 2009, he embarked on a tour of the US with Roger Daltrey and the No Plan B band.
 The band continued touring in the spring of 2010, playing a number of dates in support of Eric Clapton.
 Further tours in 2011 and 2012 followed, with the band performing a complete version of Tommy.

 In February 2012, he began his own tour of the UK, in support of his new album which has been credited as his most impactful solo recording to date "Looking Out Looking In", which London's Daily Express rated 5/5, calling it "utterly compelling" and naming Simon Townshend "a genuinely original talent."

 His live band for this contained Tony Lowe (guitar), Phil Spalding (bass), and Greg Pringle (drums), His live shows have been variously described as "supercharged" (New York Times), "irresistible" (Washington Post) and a "catharsis" (Los Angeles Times).
 Billboard labelled him "impressive" and Goldmine affirmed, "truly enjoyable listening."
 In short, as London's Gig Guide said, "you would be a fool to miss him."

-In the late summer and fall of 2012, he played with The Who on the Quadrophenia and More tour, which included a performance at the 2012 Summer Olympics closing ceremony.
+In the late summer and autumn of 2012, he played with The Who on the Quadrophenia and More tour, which included a performance at the 2012 Summer Olympics closing ceremony.

 In July 2014 at Milton Keynes Bowl he again joined Pearl Jam on stage to perform his song “I'm the Answer.”

 From 2014 to 2016, Townshend joined The Who on their 50th anniversary tour, The Who Hits 50!.
 In 2018, he toured with Roger Daltrey, performing Tommy with local orchestras in the United States.